Bounds for multivariate residues and for the polynomials in the elimination theorem: Introduction

 with $\bff^{\bfalpha+\bfone}:=(f_1^{\alpha_1+1},...,f_r^{\alpha_r+1})\in \C[x_{1},\dots, x_{n}]^{r}$ for $\bfalpha\in \N^{n}$.
 For instance, this multi-sequence is relevant for the Bergman-Weil formula and for the representation of traces in terms of residues, as explained in \S\ref{sec:relat-trac-divis}.

+In the arithmetic setting, that is, when the triple $(X,\bff,\omega)$ is defined over the field of rational numbers, the corresponding residues are rational numbers.
+In spite of their applications, up to our knowledge there are no available results allowing to control the arithmetic complexity or \emph{height} of global residues, that is, to bound the numerator and denominator of these rational numbers.
+It is precisely our aim in this paper to provide this kind of bounds.

-Placing ourselves in an arithmetic setting, suppose for the rest of this introduction that $X$ is defined over the rationals or, equivalently, that it is a subvariety of $\A^{n}_{\Q}$ of pure dimension $r$.
-Suppose also that $\bff$ is a system of nonconstant polynomials with integer coefficients, and that $\omega$ is a rational $r$-form defined over $\Q$.
-In this setting, the corresponding residues are rational numbers, and it is our purpose in this paper to get control of its arithmetic complexity or \emph{height}, that is, to bound the numerator and denominator of these rational numbers.
+To state our results, suppose for the rest of this introduction that $X$ is a subvariety of $\A^{n}_{\Q}$ of pure dimension $r$, $\bff$ a system of nonconstant polynomials with integer coefficients defining a complete intersection on $X$, and $\omega$ a rational $r$-form defined over $\Q$ that is regular on $X\cap V( \bff)$.
+For $\bfalpha\in \N^{n}$, write the corresponding global residue as

-Our approach to this problem inverts the usual method that proposes to attack membership problems on polynomial rings via residue theory.
-Indeed, a step in our treatment is an arithmetic elimination theorem, that we obtain through an purely algebraic proof using tools from geometric and arithmetic intersection theory.
-This step is crucial, for it is used to reduce the study of multivariate residues to the easier one-dimensional case.

-We next present a selection of our results in this paper.
-Set for short, for $\bfalpha\in \N^{n}$,